AIForces/AIForces/docs/source/problemsetting.rst

 Tests
 =====

-One challenge configuration is called *Test*.
-It can be for example, one level from the game.
-If you need to prepare files, describing the tests, you can do it while building or upload them with the problem.
+One challenge configuration is called a *Test*.
+It can be, for example, one level of the game.
+If you need to prepare files describing the tests, you can do it while building or upload them together with the problem.

-What you **must** create is a tests configuration file and add path it to problem's config.
-However, this file may be generated during run of *Builder*.
-Tests configuration looks like this JSON:
+What you **must** create is a test configuration file and add its path to the problem config.
+This file, however, may be generated by the *Builder*.
+This file looks like the following JSON:

 .. code-block:: json